Tik-Ten/Tik-Ten/README.md

   My discord ID: FarbodParkhooi#7286

-  And you can use skype for message!
+  And you can use Skype for messages!

 - ⚡ Fun fact: A programmer always needs a coffee
+-  🌱 I’m currently learning Arduino
+-  🦾🦿 I love creating really robot